 Therefore, spending a few minutes to discuss whether a matter should be placed on a future agenda or asking staff procedural questions is permissible.
 Cruz v.
 City of Culver City, 2 Cal.App.
 5th 239 (2016).
-The legislative body may not, however, discuss nonagenda items to any significant degree.
-This means there should not be long or wideranging question and answer sessions on non-agenda items between the legislative body and the public or between the legislative body and staff.
+The legislative body may not, however, discuss non-agenda items to any significant degree.
+This means there should not be long or wide-ranging question and answer sessions on non-agenda items between the legislative body and staff.
 It is important to follow these exceptions carefully and construe them narrowly to avoid tainting an important and complex action by a non-agendized discussion of the item.